nachogl1/katas/README.md

 - First Iteration Bank Kata Done
 - NewBank is the name of the Bank Kata I did with Istvan as a collaborator.
 We had really nice discussions and learned a lot from each other.
 Thanks mate!
+- I added Cucumber to play with it in the Bank Kata, it was fun to be honest